hanahassan/Lab4/README.md

 # Project Overview
-* responsive.html utiized css to ...
+* responsive.html utiized css to improve the format.
+Additionally, we practiced using media querie and learned new skills.
-* flex.html utilized css to ...
+* flex.html utilized css to build out a similar format to responsive.html.
+But instead we imporoved our skills with flexbox.
 ## Team Members

 |   Name    |